 • Authorized documents that determine English or French language proficiency.

-The application fee is $630 per adult and $100 per minor.
+The Canadian citizenship cost varies based on your age.
+The application fee for an adult is $649.75, and $100 per minor.
 The payment receipt is the same whether you fill out a physical form or apply online.
-The table below offers a more detailed overview of all the prices in Canadian dollars based on various application fees.
+The table below provides all the application fees in Canadian dollars.

 Application fee